scriptPilot/app-framework/README.md

 ### Deployment

 1. Upload the latest build folder `www/build-...` to your web server
-2. Change version in `www/.htaccess` file and upload to your web server
+2. Change version in `www/.htaccess` file and upload it to your web server

 For rollback, change version in `www/.htaccess` file to previous version and upload to your web server.